 Seen by millions all over the world, Blood Brothers continues to be one of theatre’s favourite musicals.
 Memorable songs such as “Marilyn Monroe”, “Shoes Upon the Table”, “Easy Terms” and “Tell Me It’s Not True” have become staples of the British musical repertoire.

-Blood Brothers Musical is, at first, a heart-warming story of Mickey and Edward, two brothers separated at birth, brought together again through friendship.
-However, their familial relationship is concealed by their guardians who strive to keep them apart because of superstitious beliefs, the pair find themselves irreversibly intertwined.
+Blood Brothers is the heart-breaking story of Mickey and Edward, two brothers separated at birth but brought together again through an unlikely friendship.
+With their familial relationship concealed by their parents, who have striven to keep them apart because of superstitious beliefs, the pair find themselves irreversibly intertwined.

-Despite relocating, their lives continue to intertwine, although the deep divisions between the privileged life of Edward and Mickey’s poverty-stricken existence are wholly apparent.
-As they try to conquer the social divisions which hinder their friendship, they must deal with the harsh realities of class consciousness; Edward goes on to study at Oxford whilst Mickey is forced into a life of crime through unemployment.
+Despite relocating, their lives continue to be tangled, although the deep divisions between Edward’s privileged life and Mickey’s poverty-stricken existence begin to be a burden.
+As they try to conquer social divisions, their friendship is damaged and they are forced to deal with the harsh realities of class consciousness, with Edward leaving to attend Oxford, whilst Mickey spirals into a life of crime.

-As adults, they are caught up in a vicious love triangle with Mickey’s childhood sweetheart Linda.
-Mickey’s imprisonment and subsequent depression pushes Linda into the arms of the conciliatory Edward.
-A desperate Mickey takes drastic action against his fraternal twin which will ultimately expose their true identities.
+As adults, the brothers are caught in a vicious love triangle with Mickey’s childhood sweetheart, Linda.
+When Mickey is imprisoned, Linda’s subsequent depression forces her into the arms of a conciliatory Edward.
+A desperate Mickey decides to take action against his fraternal twin, which ultimately exposes their true identities.